📖 Syllabus

 Development Environment

 As soon as you are able to, go follow the steps in the ⚙️ Environment Setup page of the course website to set up your programming environment for the course.
-Discussion 1 will be dedicated to making sure you’ve followed these steps.

 Forms